Trusted legal advice since 1733

 Having marked our 290th anniversary in 2023, we are also one of the UK's most established law firms.
 We combine our heritage and independence with a modern and forward-thinking approach.

-We are very proud of the fact that many of our clients stay with us throughout their lifetimes and to act for some families, and indeed businesses, across generations.
+We are very proud of the fact that many of our clients stay with us throughout their lifetimes and to act for families, and indeed businesses, across generations.

 From redundancy to challenges in your business, a relationship breakdown, moving house or planning for your family’s future, we have the experience to help you and, working remotely or in person, our lawyers are here to help.

-Whether you are the director of a large company, someone running your own, fast-growing business, a house builder kick-starting a new development, a landowner or a trustee or leader of a charity or educational institution, we recognise that you are still an individual.
+Whether you are the director of a large company, someone running your own fast-growing business, a house builder kick-starting a new development, a landowner, or a trustee or leader of a charity or educational institution, we recognise that you are still an individual.

 Since 2003, we have held the Law Society’s Lexcel quality mark , among only 10% of solicitors firms in England and Wales to have achieved this.